Pannonia Secunda

 Pannonia Secunda was one of the provinces of the Roman Empire.
-It was formed in the year 296, during the reign of emperor Diocletian.
+It was formed in 296 AD, during the reign of Emperor Diocletian.
 The capital of the province was Sirmium (today Sremska Mitrovica).
-Pannonia Secunda included parts of present-day Serbia, Croatia, and Bosnia and Herzegovina.
+Pannonia Secunda comprised parts of present-day Serbia, Croatia, and Bosnia and Herzegovina.

 History

-Before the creation of this province, its territory was part of the province of Pannonia Inferior.
-In the year 296, Pannonia Inferior was divided into two provinces - Pannonia Secunda in the south and Pannonia Valeria in the north.
-The border between the two newly established provinces was the River Drava.
+Prior to the establishment of this province, its territory was part of the province of Pannonia Inferior.
+In 296 AD, Pannonia Inferior was divided into two separate provinces: Pannonia Secunda in the south and Pannonia Valeria in the north.
+The River Drava served as the border between the two newly created provinces.

-The capital of Pannonia Secunda, Sirmium, was also one of the four capitals of the Roman Empire; several Roman emperors were born in or near this city.
+The capital of Pannonia Secunda, Sirmium, held a prestigious status as one of the four capitals of the Roman Empire.
+Notably, several Roman emperors were born in or near this city, highlighting its significance in the empire's history.

-In the year 314, there was a battle between two pretenders to the imperial throne, Constantine the Great and Licinius.
-The battle occurred in Pannonia Secunda, near the town of Cibalae.
-Constantine had an army of 20,000 men, while Licinius had 35,000.
-The battle lasted for the whole day and Constantine was victorious.
+In 314 AD, a pivotal battle took place between two rival claimants to the imperial throne, Constantine the Great and Licinius, in the province of Pannonia Secunda, near the town of Cibalae.
+Despite being outnumbered, with an army of 20,000 men against Licinius' 35,000, Constantine emerged victorious after a fierce battle that lasted the entire day.

 During the 5th century, the province was raided several times, by migrating peoples, including Huns and Goths.
 During the 6th century, the territory was contested between the Ostrogoths, Gepids, Langobards, Avars, and the Byzantine Empire.